pattonsgirl/CEG2350/docs/CheckIns/CI1.md

 4. Explain the when to use `rmdir boat-folder` vs `rm -r boat-folder`

+5. Explain the difference between `ls` and `ls -lah`

 ## Linux Permissions (Lab 02)

-5. Describe the permissions set by the following command with respect to user, groups, and other `chmod 751 program`
+6. Describe the permissions set by the following command with respect to user, groups, and other `chmod 751 program`

-6. Describe the permissions set by the following command with respect to user, groups, and other `chmod a=w snow.md`
+7. Describe the permissions set by the following command with respect to user, groups, and other `chmod a=w snow.md`

 ## Users, Groups, and Privilege (Lab 02)